Publication 939 (12/2018), General Rule for Pensions and Annuities

 Example 2.

-John died while still employed.
-His widow, Eleanor, age 48, receives $171 a month for the rest of her life.
-John's son, Elmer, age 9, receives $50 a month until he reaches age 18.
-John's contributions to the retirement fund totaled $7,559.45, with interest on those contributions of $1,602.53.
-The guarantee or total refund feature of the contract is $9,161.98 ($7,559.45 plus $1,602.53).
+You died while still employed.
+Your surviving spouse, age 48, receives $171 a month for life.
+Your child, age 9, receives $50 a month until reaching age 18.
+Your contributions to the retirement fund totaled $7,559.45, with interest on those contributions of $1,602.53.
+The guarantee or total refund feature of the contract is $9,161.98 ($7,559.45 + $1,602.53).

-The adjustment in the investment in the contract is figured as follows.
+The adjustment in the investment in the contract is figured as follows:

 A) Expected return:*

-1) Widow's expected return:
+1) Surviving spouse’s expected return:

 Annual annuity ($171 × 12) $2,052